dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 >NOTE: Dell CSM Operator will be installed in the `dell-csm-operator` namespace.

->NOTE: If you want to update the resource requests and limits configuration after the operator is installed.
-Follow the steps below:

-     * Uninstall the operator following the steps [here](https://dell.github.io/csm-docs/v3/deployment/csmoperator/#uninstall)

-     * Update the resource configuration as mentioned in step 5 and install the operator using the step 7 above

 {{< imgproc install.JPG Resize "2500x" >}}{{< /imgproc >}}

 8. Run the command to validate the installation.